Void-Event-Hub/modlogger/README.md

 - `bannedMods`: An array of mod IDs that are not allowed on the server.
 - `defaultMods`: An array of mod IDs that are expected on the client.
 - `ignoredMods`: An array of mod IDs that are ignored.
+- `requiredMods`: An array of mod IDs that are required.
 - `matchExactModName`: Whether to match the exact mod name when checking for banned mods.
 If this is set to false, any mod ID that contains the banned mod ID will be detected.
 - `commandPermissionLevel`: The permission level required to run ModLogger commands.
 Set to -1 to disable commands.
 - `bypassKickPermissionLevel`: The permission level required to bypass kicks.
 Set to -1 to disable.